MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-20-dumping-ntds-dit-files-using-powershell.md

 <!--more-->

-The output is identical to what the [Get-ADReplAccount](/en/retrieving-active-directory-passwords-remotely/) cmdlet would return:
+The output is&nbsp;identical to&nbsp;what the&nbsp;[Get-ADReplAccount](/en/retrieving-active-directory-passwords-remotely/) cmdlet would return:

 ```
 DistinguishedName: CN=krbtgt,CN=Users,DC=Adatum,DC=com